WildAid/o-fish-web/TESTS.md

 ### Spies

-Spies are the easiest way to confirm that a function was called, without replacing the implementation (mocks)
+Spies are the easiest way to confirm that a function was called, without replacing the implementation (mocks).
+Just create a new, unused mock function `jest.fn()`

 ```js
 const handleClick = jest.fn()